 (a) an MBA or equivalent social science related Masters degree

 (c) other relevant experience and demonstrated abilities deemed equivalent to (a) or (b) above

 (d) the candidate must be actively engaged as a practitioner at a senior level in their chosen field.

-The deadline by which you must apply is 28 February.
 All shortlisted candidates will be required to attend an interview.